Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

-\rev{For the DSC dataset, 8 cameras are distributed in a 360$^\circ$ setup and we use all of them to train the model (due to the low number of cameras views).
-Here we should address that this is still a very challenging task since there are only 8 training views.
-We report quantitative results in Table~\ref{tab:dsc_result} and qualitative results in Figure~\ref{fig:dsc_visual} that further corroborate the findings we made for the STNeRF dataset.
+\rev{In the DSC dataset, 8 cameras are distributed in a 360$^\circ$ setup and we use all of them to train the model (due to the overall low number of camera views).
+We argue that view synthesis on DSC is very challenging since there are only 8 training views available, \finalrev{covering 360 degrees, and with slight pose miscalibration.} We report quantitative results in Table~\ref{tab:dsc_result} and qualitative results in Figure~\ref{fig:dsc_visual} that further corroborate the findings we made for the STNeRF dataset.
 In all cases, the proposed method achieves high-quality view synthesis results with orders of magnitude decreased training time and improved inference speed.}

 \rev{